 The two processes of mediation and arbitration are often confused.
 They are two different processes, alternative ways to resolve conflicts between individuals, families, groups, and businesses.
 We'll look at both mediation and arbitration, how each works, and how they are different.

-Before you sign a contract which includes one or more of these two types of dispute resolution or you agree to resolve a business dispute using one of these processes, you should know more about them and the similarities and differences between them.
+Either of these dispute resolution processes may show up in a contract.
+Before you sign a contract that includes one or more of these two types of dispute resolution or you agree to resolve a business dispute using one of these processes, you should know more about them and the similarities and differences between them.

 How Does Mediation Work?